Benefits of Essential Oils for Anxiety

 - Panic attacks

 Nearly everyone has some degree of anxiety at some time in their life.
 It may come and go very quickly in extremely stressful situations or just in the course of everyday life.
 If the anxiety is mild or fleeting, you may be able to manage it on your own.
-Using essential oils is one way to do that.
-However, when the symptoms won't go away or keep coming back, you may have a serious mental health problem that requires medication and/or therapy.
-Even then, essential oils may be a beneficial addition to your treatment regimen.
+Some people use essential oils to do this.
+However, when the symptoms won't go away or keep coming back, you may have a problem that requires medication and/or therapy.
+Even then, you may choose to add essential oils to your treatment.

 What Are Essential Oils?